0xNoSystem/hyperliquid_rust_bot/README.md

 markets on the Hyperliquid exchange and places trades based on signals from user-selected indicators.

-The repository currently ships a CLI example (`enginetest.rs`).
-A UI is in the works.
+The repository currently ships a React UI (BETA).
+The server instance is in bin/kwant.rs.

 ## Features